 The table above also shows the Walk Score of these most affordable cities for renters.
 Most of these locations are not very walkable, have relatively poor public transportation infrastructure, and are car-dependent.
 Johnson City, TN faces the lowest Walk Score of all, while Spartanburg, SC is the most walkable location in the list of the cheapest cities for renters.

 If you live in one of those 35 cities or are about to move there soon, you will be happy to know that these are the most affordable cities for apartment renters in the U.S. real estate market at the moment.
-Now you know exactly how much to expect to pay for an apartment there.
-Moreover, if you need to decide between renting and buying a property in any of these markets, you can rely on the provided price to rent ratios as a trustworthy indicator for which of the two options makes more financial sense.
+Now you know exactly how much to expect to buying a property in any of these markets, you can rely on the provided price to rent ratios as a trustworthy indicator for which of the two options makes more financial sense.